umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Pod/index.md

 # Pod

-The Pod will allow you to create a container of content, containing a header, a text, an icon and a button.
+The Pod will allow you to create a container of content, containing a header, text, an icon, and a button.
 You can also add a link and a background image.

 ## Sample